prekshaj-ain/DSA_practice/binarysearch/readme.md

 - floor of a number
 - Find first and last position of element in sorted array
 - Position of element in infinite sorted array
+- Peak element in mountain array
+- Search the element in bitonic array

+# Concept

+- Binary search on answers